 You will find 72 comments in the proposal itself: they are both broad and detailed.
 In what follows, I will single out some general trends and offer some recommendations that matter most in my opinion.
 Let us begin with recommendations for “selling it” and the targeted audience.

 Book Prospectus Suggestions

+First, you will need a brief cover letter

+Start immediately with an explanation of what the book is about - your biographical information can come a little later.

+— visually, the prospectus will gain from a clearer presentation: I suggest

+headings for each section:

+1. The Book and some background about it

+2. Book’s Contribution

+3. Your biographical information in brief as it pertains to the book.
+Be sure to reference your complete academic biography as attached to the proposal.

+4. Intended Audience (here you may want to add additional biographical information about how your connections can help give the book broader exposure)

+5. Competing/Other Literature

+6. A Table of Contents (Optional)

+7. Chapter Review, with a separate heading for each chapter

+8. Elements of the Book (pages, figures, illustrations, etc.)

+9. State of Completion/Expected Completion

+10. Some publishers want to see a prospective Bibliography – you should have one prepared in the event it is requested.

 — who is the audience?
 You mention many different groups, but little is said about what these (very) different groups might gain by reading the book.
 Explain what these readers will learn by offering concrete examples.